ruzz311/Project-Boilerplates/node_serv/public/readme.md

 sure you change the namespace name here.**

 The static assets are placed inside the `assets` directory.
 The H5BP files are already included here.
-Place all new JavaScript libaries inside the `assets/js/libs` directory.
+Place all new JavaScript libraries inside the `assets/js/libs` directory.
 If you are dealing with many jQuery plugins, you may want to create a separate `plugins` folder inside `assets/js`.